 The Scottish Cancer Patient Experience Survey:covers a range of cancer care including diagnosis, support during treatment and inpatient/outpatient care.

 Social care services

 Publications relating to social care services in Scotland.

 The 2019 Mental Health Inpatient Census was carried out as at 23:59 on the 28th March 2019 by NHS Boards across Scotland.
 The Census has 3 parts:

-- Part 1: Mental Health & Learning Disability Inpatient Bed Census
+- Part 1: Mental Health and Learning Disability Inpatient Bed Census

 - Part 2: Out of NHS Scotland Placements

-- Part 3: Hospital Based Complex Clinical Care & Long Stay
+- Part 3: Hospital Based Complex Clinical Care and Long Stay

 Parts 1 and 2 were carried out for the first time in October 2014, and repeated again each March from 2016 to present.
 In March 2016, the Census was expanded to include a section on patients receiving Hospital Based Complex Clinical Care (HBCCC) and Long Stay patients.

 - Inpatient Census 2019: parts one and two

 - Inpatient census 2019: hospital based complex clinical care and long stay